bbonsign/momentum-py-pig-game/crc.md

 ### Responisbilities
   * Keep track of their own score.
   * Roll a dice object
+  * Has a name to distinguish between human and bot

 ### Collaborators
   * Instantiated in a game object
-  * Roll a dice object
+  * Roll a die object